ezhuk/dotfiles/README.md

-#Dotfiles
+# Dotfiles

-Simple, yet powerful, configuration files for bash, git, vim and OS X.
+Simple, yet powerful, configuration files for bash, git and vim.

 ## Installation

-Use the following commands to clone this repository and run the installation script.
+Use the following commands in your terminal to clone this repository and run the [installation script](install).
 It will create symlinks in your home directory and won't replace already existing files unless told otherwise.

 ```bash
 git clone https://github.com/ezhuk/dotfiles.git ~/.dotfiles